 - Keep insulin production suppressed.
 Insulin is a fat storage hormone which is not conducive to fat loss.

 - Keep growth hormone (GH) levels elevated.
 GH is catabolic to fat cells.
 It is one of, if not the most powerful hormone for losing fat.
-See how you can naturally increase your growth hormone levels.

 - Keep those fat loss neurotransmitters flowing so that fat loss continues.

 It’s quite simple actually.
 You control your carbohydrate intake.
 Eating too many of or the wrong type of carbohydrates will immediately throw you out of fat burning mode.
 After your workout, your insulin sensitivity is at its highest.
 This is great.
 It means you’ll be able to be a bit more loose with your carbohydrate intake.